shoelace-style/shoelace/docs/getting-started/overview.md

 See the [installation instructions](getting-started/installation.md) for more details and other ways to install Shoelace.

-## New to web components?
+## New to Web Components?

-**TL;DR** – we finally have a way to create our own HTML elements and use them in any framework we want!
+**TL;DR** – we finally have a way to create [our own HTML elements](https://html.spec.whatwg.org/multipage/custom-elements.html) and use them in any framework we want!

 Thanks to the popularity of frameworks such as Angular, Vue, and React, component-driven development has become a part of our every day lives.
 Components help us encapsulate styles and behaviors into reusable building blocks.
 They make a lot of sense in terms of design, development, and testing.